running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 **Block**
 Blocks a hit from enemy.
 No damage done if blocked.
 Random chance based on %

+**-% Chance of being frozen**
+The attribute lessens the risk of being frozen by enemies that are cold enchanted

+**Defensive skill**
+These are found on shields and adds a defensive attribute which is activated by pressing "2".
+Dropped items have one of three random attributes which are: "Increased % defense for x seconds", % Instant health regeneration or % All resistance for x seconds.
+The % increases with the items level.

 ## Discussion

 **Defense vs Absorbed damage**